Mary finds an empty tomb

 - 20:11 Mary stayed.
 She stood outside the tomb crying.
 She was still crying when she bent down to look inside the tomb.

-- 20:12 She saw two angels sitting where the men had put the body of Jesus.
+- 20:12 She saw two angels sitting where the body of Jesus had been laid.
 One sat where Jesus’ head had rested.
 The other sat at the foot.

 - 20:13 They asked Mary, “Ma’am, why are you crying?”
-She said, “Some people have taken the body of my Master, and I don’t know where they put him.”
+She said, “Someone has taken the body of my Master, and I don’t know where they put him.”

 - 20:14 After she said that, she turned around and saw Jesus standing right there in front of her.
 She didn’t realize it was him.